MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

      ![Edit formula - screenshot](../images/L03/Mod_03_Canvas_App_image41.png)

-1. Make the Name and Scheduled Date columns read-only
+1. Make the Name and Scheduled Date columns read-only.

    - Select the **InspectionForm** in the Tree view.
    - Go to the **Properties** pane and select **Edit fields**.